box/boxcli/examples/User Deprovisioning/README.md

 # Deprovision & Delete Users Automation
 This Box CLI script deprovision a list of users by first transfering user content to the current admin user's root folder under "Employee Archive" (Transfer content default: "Y") before deleting that user.

+> For every user, script makes 7 API calls to archive their content and delete the account.

 ## Setup Pre-Requisites
 1. Clone this github repo.